Harpa Opening hours

 Harpa Guided tours

-Get a guide to take you through the award-winning architecture of Harpa and get to explore the areas that are not open to general public.
-The guide will share with you some of Harpa’s best-kept secrets and tell you all the odd stories and incidents that surrounded the building of Harpa.
-Get a course in how the Icelandic nature, with all its volcanoes and the stunning Arctic light, inspired the extraordinary design of Harpa.
-Get a chance to photograph the building from new unforeseen angles all whilst exploring the less visible brilliance of the world famous architectural masterpiece.
+Get a guide to take you through the award-winning architecture of Harpa and get to explore the areas that are not open to the general public.
+The guide will share with you some of the building’s best-kept secrets and tell you all the odd stories and incidents.

 The Iceland Expo Pavilion